Marc Rosset

 Marc Rosset (/fr/; born 7 November 1970) is a Swiss former professional tennis player.
 He is best known for winning the men's singles gold medal at the 1992 Summer Olympics.
 He also won a major doubles title, at the French Open in 1992 partnering compatriot Jakob Hlasek.
+Rosset's career-high ATP singles ranking was world No. 9, and his career-high doubles ranking was No. 8.
+He won a total of 15 top-level singles titles and eight doubles titles.
+He won at least one singles title on all surfaces: clay, grass, carpet, and hardcourt.